-Usually these issues are covered under a separate non-disclosure agreement and/or a provision in the outsourcing agreement for an unlimited period.
+In practice, parties choose to cover these issues under a non-disclosure agreement or a provision regarding non-disclosure in the outsourcing agreement.

 The Turkish Civil Law.
-An individual whose personal rights are unjustly breached has the right to initiate a civil action to prevent the breach and/or request compensation for damages arising from the breach (Article 24, Turkish Civil Law numbered 4721).
+An individual whose personal rights are breached unjustly has a right to initiate a lawsuit to prevent the breach or for compensation for damages arising from the breach.

-The Criminal Code.
-The unlawful storage of personal data is punishable by imprisonment.
+The Turkish Criminal Code.
+The unlawful storage of personal data attracts criminal liability.

 Mechanisms to ensure compliance.
-Agreements should include clear confidentially requirements.
+The non-disclosure agreements executed between the parties should have clear confidentiality requirements.

 International standards.
-Turkey signed the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (ETS No. 108) but it has not yet been ratified.
-Therefore, this convention is not yet a part of Turkey's national law.
+Turkey is a signatory to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data but this has not been yet ratified.

 General requirements.
-Banks' directors, managers and other personnel are required not to disclose personal information relating to their customers (Article 73, Banking Law numbered 5411).
+Under Article 73 of the Banking Law, banks' directors, managers and other personnel must not disclose personal information of their customers.

 Confidentiality of customer data

 General requirements.
 Under Article 23 of the Bank Cards and Credit Cards Law, personal data obtained by using credit cards with merchants and shops cannot be used without the written consent of the customer.